Alive1024/cube-dl/README.md

 # Cube-DL-Project-Template

-**A lightweight, instant, out-of-the-box Deep Learning project template based on PyTorch and PyTorch-Lighnting.**
+**A lightweight, instant, out-of-the-box Deep Learning project template based on PyTorch and PyTorch-Lightning.**

 ***Make your Deep Learning life eaiser and happier.***